Emanation Graph: A Plane Geometric Spanner with Steiner Points: Conclusion

-A theoretical open question is to prove a tight upper bound on spanning ratio of the simplified version.
-Furthermore, one can implement simplified emanation graphs in visualization systems such as GraphMaps~\cite{DBLP:conf/gd/NachmansonPLRHC15} to compare the visual results with that of generated by the Delaunay and constrained Delaunay triangulations.
+The most obvious open question following our work is to find a tight bound on the spanning ratio for emanation graphs of grade 2.
+Another interesting research direction is to find a geometric spanner that is better than the emanation graphs of grade one; specifically, a max-degree-4 planar geometric spanners with at most $4n$ Steiner points and a spanning ratio better than $\sqrt{10}$.
+It would be interesting to examine whether known bounded degree spanners~\cite{DBLP:journals/dcg/BonichonKPX15} without Steiner points could be modified to construct such a spanner.
+It would also be interesting to examine whether emanation graphs admit local routing with small routing ratio.

-Another interesting avenue for future research is to look for local drawing methods for emanation graph, which output a roughly exact drawing based on user's view-port and zoom level, without computing all other nodes outside user's view-port.
-Also, extending simplified emanation graphs to a triangulated mesh by triangulating the faces maybe considered as a possible extension of this paper.
+A natural extension of our work is to implement simplified emanation graphs in visualization systems such as GraphMaps~\cite{DBLP:conf/gd/NachmansonPLRHC15} to compare the visual results with those generated by the Delaunay and constrained Delaunay triangulations.
+Although simplified emanation graphs appear to be promising in our experimental analysis, we do not know whether they admit a bounded spanning ratio.
+Therefore, it would be interesting to further explore the spanning properties of these graphs.